MinaProtocol/mina/rfcs/0046-versioning-changes-for-hard-fork.md

 was checking for a `For_tests` module in that case, to remind that such tests were needed; that check can be removed.

+Shape digests will also allow detecting changes to serializations provided by hand-written `bin_io` code.
+We may wish to add a module annotation like `%versioned_custom` for that use case.

 ## Drawbacks
 [drawbacks]: #drawbacks